python/mypy/docs/source/generics.rst

 .. code-block:: python

-   from typing import Any, Callable, cast
+   from collections.abc import Callable from typing import Any, cast

    # A decorator that preserves the signature.
    def printing_decorator[F: Callable[..., Any]](func: F) -> F: